Simplifying your Understanding of the Web Design and Development Process

 You should also consider dedicated hosting providers that provide additional security features such as site backups and malware removal.
 They are usually more expensive but their services are more than worth your peace of mind.
 They usually have a lot more additional benefits such as site speed (a well-known ranking factor) and their servers are less crowded than the cheaper options.

 Maintenance and Updates

-We have several options for maintenance and updates, depending on the size and requirements of your website.
-If this is something you would rather do in-house we are happy to provide training for you or your team.
+I have several options for maintenance and updates, depending on the size and requirements of your website.
+If this is something you would rather do in-house I am happy to provide training for you or your team.
 Again, get in touch for a quote.
 I will be posting more information regarding my add-on service so do follow my feed to keep updated.